TSG Marine are leading the way in making offshore access to oil and gas platforms and wind turbines safer for thousands of offshore workers.

 There are over 180 offshore platforms and 80 windfarms in the North Sea, when one of those assets needs maintenance or repair it isn’t an easy operation.
 Transporting workers and the equipment needed to do the job in the North Sea’s hazardous conditions is a sizeable task, but since the development of the first ‘walk to work’ project by TSG Marine’s Allan Syme in 2004 the marine access industry has transported millions of workers from ship to platform via a temporary gangway known as ‘walk to work’.

 Now with the help of TSG Marine’s innovation team the industry is getting even safer.
 The release of a new piece of kit for the offshore industry will make the passage of workers from ship to platform or turbine even safer.

-TSG Marine’s patent pending vDock ensures that temporary gangways connecting the ship to the platform are docked effectively by utilising a unique breakaway system if the connection is not secure.
-For motion compensated gangways TSG Marine’s vDock provides a quicker, smoother and safer connection.
+TSG Marine’s patent pending VDock Product ensures that temporary gangways connecting the ship to the platform are docked effectively by utilising a unique breakaway system if the connection is not secure.
+For motion compensated gangways TSG Marine’s VDock provides a quicker, smoother and safer connection.

-Designed to be light and easy enough to transport and assemble on the job the reusable vDock will protect the ship, offshore platform and the workers that it transports.
-TSG Marine’s new V-Dock is made from Nylon to reduce weight, improve gangway docking/sliding and includes an optional shear-break safety feature.
-The lightweight vDocks are easily installed by a team of two, with individual components weighing no more than 25kg.
+Designed to be light and easy enough to transport and assemble on the job the reusable VDock will protect the ship, offshore platform and the workers that it transports.
+TSG Marine’s new VDock is made from Nylon to reduce weight, improve gangway docking/sliding and includes an optional shear-break safety feature.
+The lightweight VDock are easily installed by a team of two, with individual components weighing no more than 25kg.